linkedin/dph-framework/developer-personas.md

 development, for example, you might be very surprised to learn how different the workflows are!

-One of the most common mistakes that developer productivity temas make is only focusing on the largest group of developers at the company.
+One of the most common mistakes that developer productivity teams make is only focusing on the largest group of developers at the company.
 For example, many companies have _far_ more backend server engineers than they have mobile frontend engineers, and so they assume that most (or all) of the developer productivity